 Hubby next tries the same third shot drop which hits the top of the net, as do his next three drops; net, net, net.
 He turns and says “You’re not getting to the kitchen fast enough!”
 What?
 She gives him “The Look”.
 He flinches.
 His stomach growls as the prospect of someone fixing his dinner that night disappears.
 His stress increases.
 The game resumes.

 Every single pickleball game is composed of good shots and unforced errors.
-But now, when he makes an error, it appears to her that he always sees something she’s not doing right.
+But now, even when he makes an error, it appears to her that he’s always seeing something she’s not doing right.
 And when she makes an error, even if he doesn’t look at her, it appears she can see by “the set of his shoulders” (or some other physical ‘tell’ without him ever turning around) that he’s annoyed with her.
 Stress meter is moving up.
 In response, he’s now very cautious about taking anything that’s hers or saying anything.
 His play becomes more passive.
 This appears to her to mean he’s so annoyed that he’s not even trying any more.
 The game resumes, again, for awhile.
 Then they lose.